Zonnev/elementaryos-firefox-theme/CONTRIBUTING.md

 If you use `Private Mode Style` or `Titlebar Enabled` theme then you also have a `userChrome.css` just for that special theme.

 **Note:** The `userChrome.css` is always the main file that is used by Firefox to theme the browser.
-That is why `userChrome.css` from a window control button layout imports `base.css` to make the browser theme complete.
+That is why `userChrome.css` for a window control button layout imports `base.css` to make the browser theme complete.

 ## Fork and clone